 Criminal Defense: If you’re under investigation or were arrested and charged with a crime in Delaware or Maryland, it’s critical to involve a criminal defense attorney early in the process.
 In fact, a criminal conviction has the potential to jeopardize many aspects of your life.
 For example, your freedom, relationships, career, driving privileges, reputation and more are at stake.

 Former Prosecutor Now Devoted to Defending the Rights of the Accused

 Andrew Whitehead understands how high the stakes can get.
-He commits to mounting a rigorous defense on your behalf.
+He commits to mounting a vigorous defense on your behalf.
 He will use his experience as a former prosecutor to anticipate how the prosecution will build their case against you and will leverage his insider knowledge to identify weaknesses in the prosecution’s case.